This Is Talk Therapy

 Who decided that?
 When did psychiatry become so ready to acquiesce to this—to turn patient care into an assembly line?
 Psychiatrists may encounter pressure, economic and otherwise, to gear their practices around 15-minute medication checks.
 That does not make it good care.

 People need time to reveal themselves.
-It doesn't happen on a fixed production schedule—no matter how much insurance companies and some academic researchers would have us believe otherwise.
-The therapist and patient may have the illusion they have completed therapy when real therapy never even started.
+It doesn't happen on a fixed production schedule—no matter how much insurance companies and academic researchers would have us believe otherwise.
+Therapist and patient may have the illusion they have completed therapy when real therapy never even started.

 How does psychodynamic treatment of panic or other kinds of anxiety disorders work?